* Risk appetite up, S&P 500 expected to extend record highs

 such as the euro, which fell below $1.36 on gathering

-expectations of an ECB policy shift next week.
+expectations of an ECB monetary policy shift next week.

 The U.S. dollar index hit an eight-week peak of

 80.581, reflecting a 0.29 percent decline for the trading day in